benlalaraid/Arabic-Sign-Language-Image-Classification-With-CNN/README.md

-# Arabic Hand Sign Classification with CNN - Yaa2 Detector
+# Arabic Hand Sign Classification with CNN

 This project implements a Convolutional Neural Network (CNN) for classifying Arabic hand signs.
 The implementation includes data loading, preprocessing, model training, evaluation, and a web application for real-time detection.